An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Methods

-The second issue is due to the sample size $N$.
-While increasing $N$ can be beneficial for variance reduction, the cost of performing multiple simulations can be prohibitively expensive.
-The sampling recycling technique \cite{apt} has been proven to be a useful method to address this issue.
-Due to the special formulation of importance sampling, further improvements can be made.
+From Eq.\eqref{eq:var_of_loss_1} and Eq.\eqref{eq:var_of_loss_2}, there are two issues to be solved to diminish the variance of SNPE-B. The first issue, as indicated by Eq.\eqref{eq:var1} and Eq.\eqref{eq:var2}, is that small-density areas of $\tilde{p}(\theta)$ can lead to excessive variance.
+The second issue is attributed to the sample size $N$.
+Although increasing $N$ can be advantageous for variance reduction, the cost of conducting multiple simulations can be extremely high.
+The sampling recycling technique \cite{apt} has been demonstrated to be a useful approach to tackle this problem.
+Owing to the special formulation of importance sampling, further improvements can be achieved.

-The last one is about the choice of $\tau$.
+How to choose an appropriate $\tau$?
 Eq.\eqref{eq:mean_tau} indicates that a sufficiently small $\tau$ allows us to infer the true value of the posterior density at $x_o$.
 However, as $\tau \rightarrow 0$ in Eq.\eqref{eq:var_tau}, $V(\tau)=\mathcal{O}(\tau^{-d})$ increases exponentially, leading to the curse of dimensionality.
-This is a trade-off to choose a proper $\tau$ to balance efficiency and variance.
+This is a trade-off to choose a proper $\tau$ to balance the efficiency and variance.
 To handle the curse of dimensionality, we propose to use low-dimensional summary statistics instead of the full data (see Appendix ~\ref{appendix:summary_stat} for details).
 However, this introduces additional bias, as detailed in \cite{fearnhead2012constructing}.
 In this paper, we do not look into the effects of using summary statistics for SNPE methods.
-We refer to Fearnhead and Prangle \cite{fearnhead2012constructing} for a semi-automatic method of constructing summary statistics in the context of ABC.
+We refer to \citet{fearnhead2012constructing} for a semi-automatic method of constructing summary statistics in the context of ABC.